vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 and the [quick start]( https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api-quick-start) for more details.
 The Recurring API v2 will continue to work, but will not support the new functionality.

+Improvements in button text for agreements without initial charge:
+* When an agreement **doe not have** an initial charge, the button text will be "Bekreft og start" (in English: "Confirm and start").
+* The button text for agreements **with** initial charge is "Betal og start" (in English: "Pay and start").

 **Important:** The Recurring API v2 API will be phased out and will not be available from June 1, 2023.

 ## ePayment API